Sahil-Singh2002/Linear-Maths/README.md

-# Linear Maths courswork 1
+# Linear Maths

-This Coursework focuses on dealing with geometry of the plane and use tuples to denote points and vectors.
+These codes focuses on dealing with geometry of the plane and use tuples to denote points and vectors.
 More preciesly, if **v** is a vector or point in the plane we represent it by the tuple of coordinates **v** = (*x,y*).
 A similar representation can of course be used for vectors in arbitrary dimensions.
 A straight line *L* in the plane is uniquely determined by either of the following:

   - Two different points *P* and *Q* that lie on the line.
   - A point *P* on the line together with a direction vector **v**